Personality and History

 Spring 2006: Left the "Chass" pen with chick #520 on March 27.
 She has never found her way back to Wisconsin on spring migration, but she now wears a PTT for tracking.
 On March 29-30, she and year-old #520 were still together in Tennessee, right on track for Wisconsin.
 But then came trouble.
 See what happened, and how #309 got back from New York to Wisconsin:

 Fall 2006: Departed undetected in the Nov.
 19 mass migration of 28 whoopers.
 Until then, she was in farm fields and wetlands in Monroe County, near the flock's Wisconsin summer home.
 She was still with #520 as they migrated south.
 On Dec.
 18 the two completed migration to the Chassahowitzka, FL pen site.
 HOORAY!
 This is a BIG DEAL because it was the first successful unassisted migration between Wisconsin and Florida for BOTH of them.
-Crane #309 went to North Carolina the past 2 autumn migrations, leading #520 astray with her.
+Crane #309 had gone to North Carolina the past 2 autumn migrations, leading #520 astray with her.
 (See details at the Slide Show link above.)

 Spring 2007: Began migration from Alachua County, FL on March 19 (with male #407).
 PTT readings indicated that the pair separated March 23 or 24 in Indiana.
 He went back to Wisconsin, but she didn't!
 She went to Michigan, New York, Ontario, and back to New York, her favorite state.
 (Her record of NOT finding her way back to Wisconsin on spring migration seems to be holding!)